I-Al-Istannen/Bukkit-Command-System/README.md

 And that was it.
 It *should* now work for you as good or bad as for me :p

 I would absolutly love to hear some criticism, as long as it adds to the conversation!
-I think the term is constructive :p
+I think the term is constructive ;)

 Nice you managed to read until here, have a nice day ;)